sophielansweeper/embedded-workflow-builder-docs/docs/custom-code.md

 > [https://app.unpkg.com/lodash@4.17.20/files/flatten.js](https://app.unpkg.com/lodash@4.17.20/files/flatten.js) does not - it has its own `require()` statement and depends on other files.
 > The former would work in the code step, the latter would not.
 >
-> If the external package has its own dependencies that are not compiled in, or if the file you reference has its own `require()` statements, you will see errors.
+> If the external package has its own dependencies that are not compiled in, or if the file that you loaded has its own `require()` statements, you will see errors.

 ### Requiring built-in NodeJS modules